 November – December

-The Dry Season has been in full swing for some months now and the water levels around Victoria Falls will be at their lowest.
+The dry season has been in full swing for some months now and water levels in the region are at their lowest.
 The weather is also hot and humid with the wet season slowly starting to become visible.
-This time of year is a great period in which to get clear views of the Victoria Falls’ cataracts from both Zimbabwe and Zambia‘s side because there will be no spray.
-The Zambian side of the Falls may have dried up completely.
+This time of year is a great period in which to get clear views of the Victoria Falls’ cataracts from both Zimbabwe and Zambia‘s sides to the reduced amounts of spray.
+Depending on the timing and quantity of rainfall, the Zambian side of Victoria Falls may be much drier.

 Have you been to Victoria Falls?
 What was your favourite part of the trip?
 Let us know in the comments section below!